tonypedraza/press-attacks/README.md

 https://press-attacks.s3.amazonaws.com/index.html

-React App visualizing data scrapped from the Committee to Protect Journalists' website.
+React App visualizing data scraped from the Committee to Protect Journalists' website.

 React code is in src.